Appeals Guide - Ways to lose your appeal

 Even with a fair hearing process, it is possible for a party to lose an appeal the party should have won.
 The following notes may help you prevent an avoidable loss.

 Most benefits and tax determinations become final unless an appeal is filed within 30 calendar days after the determination is mailed to the appellant's last address of record.
 With a few exceptions, the 30-day period can be extended if there was good cause for filing a late appeal.
 Good cause is defined as circumstances beyond the appellant's control that prevented a more timely filing of the appeal.
 NOTE: In some tax matters, the law provides no way to extend the appeal period even if there might exist good cause to do so.

 When a determination becomes final, appeals officers lose their jurisdiction to change the determination even if it is apparent the determination contains errors.
 Appeals officers regain jurisdiction if an extension of the appeal period renders the appeal acceptable as timely filed.
 Filing an untimely appeal can cause you to lose an appeal you could have otherwise won.

 LOSE BY FAILING TO APPEAR ON TIME FOR YOUR HEARING

-LOSE BY FAILING TO ASK THE HEARING OFFICER FOR INFORMATION
+LOSE BY FAILING TO ASK THE APPEALS OFFICER FOR INFORMATION

 LOSE BY FAILING TO PREPARE YOURSELF FOR THE HEARING